Climate Change: I get it! So what can I do??

 - Donate rather than throw out what can be used

-Everyone has heard about California’s drought, but as the climate heats up drought is becoming common in many places.
-Even where water is still plentiful, using water uses energy as it has to be pumped to homes and then treated by waste treatment plants.
-Practice water conservation even if you don;t feel the effects of drought.
+Everyone has heard about California’s droughts, but as the climate heats up drought is becoming common in many places.
+Even where water is still plentiful, using water uses energy as it has to be pumped to homes, sometimes heated, and then treated by waste treatment plants.
+Practice water conservation even if you don’t feel the effects of drought.

 - Wash your clothes in cold water